lip6/ITSTools-web/cgalbasics.md

 ## Synchronizations

+There are two ways for a Composite to reach a new state :
+* one of the instances progresses using one of its private (unlabeled) events.
+The state for that instance is updated in the global state.
+* a __synchronization__ is fired, forcing events (labels) to occur simultaneously in subcomponents.

 ### Synchronization declaration

 Synchronizations  allow to step atomically from a source state to a (set of) successor state(s).
+They force events or labels to occur synchronously in subcomponents.

 Synchronizations have a unique name and may carry a label that is a string.
 Synchronizations like GAL transitions can have a guard, but this is optional and only useful